 You probably have multiple sets of headphones/earbuds lying around, since most every smart device and digital audio player comes with a pair; but odds are you’re really not satisfied with any of them.

-None of our five-star reviews are not meant to imply a product is perfect, but the Focal Clear Mg does sound absolutely fantastic; in fact the only real drawback our reviewer points to is the price tag.
+None of our five-star reviews are meant to imply a product is perfect, but the Focal Clear Mg does sound absolutely fantastic; in fact, the only real drawback our reviewer points to is its price tag.
 If you’ve never listened to an open-back headphone, be aware that they do little to prevent your music from leaking into the rest of the world and are therefore best used in environments where your music isn’t going to bother anyone near you.
 They also won’t prevent outside noises from reaching your ears.
 What you get in exchange, however, is a wide-open sound stage that no closed-back headphone can match.
 And the Focal Clear Mg deliver that in spades.

 Being an audiophile means paying dearly for that very last nth of improved performance.
-And if you have very deep pockets that allow you to indulge that passion, you shouldn’t bat an eye at the Focal Stellia’s $2,990 price tag.
+And if you have very deep pockets that allow you to indulge that passion, you shouldn’t bat an eye at the Focal Stellia’s nearly $3,000 price tag.
 These are the most exquisite headphones we’ve ever wrapped around our heads, and you better believe that they sound even better than they feel.
 Félicitation pour cette victoire, Focal.

 Over-the-ear (aka circumaural) headphones are the audiophile gold standard for high-fidelity, critical listening.
 And for good reason: This type of headphone fully covers your ear, creating a stable arena of sound.